Augusta Township has a By-Law regarding the regulation and control, protection and identification of dogs living within the township.

 Or you can email her.

-*The only exceptions being for Police Services dogs and hunting dogs while the dog is actively hunting.
-It must still be under the control of the Owner/designate.
+**The only exceptions being for Police Services dogs and hunting dogs while the dog is actively hunting.
+It must still be under the control of the owner/designate at ALL times.

 Noise and Nuisance

-- If your dog is found to be causing continuous noise or being a nuisance you could be fined ($105).
+- If your dog is found to be causing noise or being a nuisance you could be fined ($200).

 - A kennel is considered any place where 5 or more dogs are lodged, bred, kept or boarded.
 In other words, if you have more than 4 dogs you will need a kennel license.